 Decaying, chipped, and cracked teeth can be fixed by tooth binding.
 This procedure involves the application of a tooth-colored resin material to the tooth.
 The cosmetic dentist will then bond the material to the tooth using an ultraviolet or laser light.
 Once the resin has hardened and fully bonded, the cosmetic dentist will trim, shape, and polish it to desired results.
 Tooth bonding costs from $150 to $400 per tooth.

 You have four options for dental crowns or caps, which are designed to restore damaged or decayed teeth.
 After a thorough examination of the tooth that needs restoring, the dentist will recommend the type of crown that would be most appropriate for your case.
 The crowns are usually made from resin, metal, porcelain-fused-to-metal, or porcelain.
-Each cap could cost between $800 and $2,500 per tooth.
+Each cap costs roughly between $1,500 & $2,000.

 Porcelain veneers are wafer-thin, custom-made, and tooth-colored materials that are bonded to the front surface of teeth to improve their appearance.
 They are made from resin composite materials or porcelain, but veneers made from the latter are a more popular choice because they resist stains better and are more natural-looking than resin veneers.
-Porcelain veneers are also generally more expensive at $1,000 to $2,000 per tooth.
+There can also be a $1,700-$2,000 additional cost for a diagnostic wax up smile design.

 Dental implants allow those with missing or seriously damaged teeth to have essentially new, amazing-looking, and permanent teeth once again.
 A dental implant is small, screw-shaped post that is surgically inserted into the jawbone.
 Usually made of titanium, the post will then be topped by a crown once it’s fully fused to the bone, and the patient will have a brand-new and fully-functional tooth.
 Dental implants have revolutionized modern dentistry, and they cost around $2,500 per implant, although several factors like the need for a bone graft or other procedures to facilitate the implantation can push the cost higher.